-This article shares a run of Pro Capture H photographs of a woodpecker taking flight.
-All images were captured handheld using an Olympus OM-D E-M1X.
-This posting also describes some of the camera settings used.
+This article shares a collection of 10 consecutive images of a swallow taking flight.
+All were captured handheld with an Olympus OM-D E-M1X using Pro Capture H.

 Lately I’ve have some interesting email exchanges with readers, as well as some comments on this website, about my Pro Capture H settings and the rationale for them.
 It occurred to me that perhaps the best way to demonstrate why I do what I do, is to show Pro Capture in reverse.

 We have just published a new video on YouTube, Photographing Small Birds in Flight with Olympus Pro Capture.
 This video shares a good selection of still images captured handheld with an Olympus OM-D E-M1X, M.Zuiko PRO 40-150 mm f/2.8 zoom lens and M.Zuiko MC-20 teleconverter, using the Pro Capture H mode.

 A couple of days ago I spent a few hours photographing sparrows visiting feeders in my backyard.
 This article shares a good selection of photographs and discusses some of the techniques used to capture the images.

 This article discusses the Pro Capture settings that are available on the Olympus OM-D E-M1X and some of the factors that a photographer would consider when choosing which settings to use.
 I’d like to thank one of our readers, Joel Bateman, for asking a question related to one of my earlier articles.
 This provided the creative spark for this posting.

 This short article features a series of 15 Pro Capture H images of a dove making a pond landing.
 All images were captured handheld looking through my kitchen window using an Olympus OM-D E-M1X, M.Zuiko PRO 40-150mm f/2.8 zoom lens, and M.Zuiko MC-20 teleconverter.